kubernetes/website/content/en/docs/tasks/manage-hugepages/scheduling-hugepages.md

 A pod may consume multiple huge page sizes in a single pod spec.
 In this case it must use `medium: HugePages-<hugepagesize>` notation for all volume mounts.

-Note that this Volume and VolumeMount are only necessary if your applicataion requests huge pages via the `mmap` syscall, without the `MAP_HUGETLB`.
+Note that this Volume and VolumeMount are only necessary if your application requests huge pages via the `mmap` syscall, without the `MAP_HUGETLB`.
 If your application requests huge pages via a different syscall, or with the `MAP_HUGETLB` flag then you do not need to add them.